-For the past three years Tom Grannemann has been working to get the facts straight about Haverhill schools.
+For the past seven years Tom Grannemann has been working to get the facts straight about Haverhill schools.
 His website BenchmarkHaverhillSchools.com has highlighted important statistics on spending and performance in Haverhill schools from the Massachusetts Department of Elementary and Secondary Education.
-His work helped bring attention to the misreporting of Haverhill’s dropout rate, the decline in Haverhill per-pupil spending relative to other communities (from #199 in 2008 to #299 in 2017), and variations among schools in class size, spending, and test scores.
+His work helped bring attention to the misreporting of Haverhill’s dropout rate, the decline in Haverhill per-pupil spending relative to other communities (from #199 in 2008 to #303 in 2021), and variations among schools in class size, spending, and test scores.

 Now, Tom seeks to become a School Committee member to bring his insights and analysis directly to the School Committee’s work and deliberations.
 He believes such a focus on the facts will help guide the School Committee to pinpoint areas that need improvement and identify successes so that they can be replicated across the district.
 His attention to the facts will promote more effective policies and budgets, improve Haverhill schools for students, and give Haverhill taxpayers better value for their school dollars.

 Here are two key facts voters should consider: